BorisNes/ViFi/README.md

 By inputting CSI data into a Convolutional Neural Network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network)), we aim to detect vital signs by analyzing changes in subcarrier signal strengths.
 Despite challenges such as dataset assumptions and signal noise, the goal is to develop a technology that can be integrated into smartphones and home routers for non-invasive health monitoring.

+## Background
+Nowadays, WiFi is a large part of our everyday lives.
+In every location, hotspots and [Wifi radio waves](https://en.wikipedia.org/wiki/Wi-Fi#Waveband) are present.

+Interest in using CSI for healthcare began in the 2010s with advancements in WiFi standards like IEEE 802.11n.
+Researchers explored CSI for vital sign monitoring, leading to promising prototypes, and the integration of machine learning, especially deep learning, in the late 2010s improved analysis accuracy.
+This progress has sparked significant commercial and practical interest, paving the way for CSI-based health monitoring in consumer devices.

+Before the beginning of the semester, some spare time has led us to become aware of CSI and the great potential it has.